 “Do you know where Ené, Losté, and Ardré are?”
 Coté asked as they started back down the stairs.

-“All I know is they’re somewhere outside the city, and the original plan was for Yané and me to meet them.”
+“All I know is they were sent to the outskirts before the Federation reached Theed, and the original plan was for Yané and me to meet them.”

 “The original plan?” repeated Coté, confused.